Renji-XD/texthooker-ui/README.md

 -   Make sure your firewall is not blocking the required ports.
 You can also check if another extension is interfering by trying out the page with a clean temporary profile and disabled extensions

-### Can I use this page with extensions like "Clipboard Inserter" or "lap-clipboard-inserter"?
+### Can I use this page with extensions like [Clipboard Inserter](https://github.com/kmltml/clipboard-inserter) or [lap-clipboard-inserter](https://github.com/laplus-sadness/lap-clipboard-inserter)?

 -   When "Enable external Clipboard Monitor" is checked text appended as paragraph to the page body will be taken over by the app.
 Make sure to enable this setting before the actual extension to avoid wrongly pasted elements